benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 # ONGOING
-## Refactor EPView so they work like Android ViewGroup
+## Refactor EPView so they work like Android ViewGroup, using EDroidLayout as an example
 ## Implement EPView playground
 ## Add ETransition to EPView playground